nainiayoub/demystifying-nlp/README.md

-# demystifying-nlp
+# Demystifying NLP
-demistifying nlp with a series of nlp notebooks
+Demistifying nlp with a series of nlp implementation notebooks